GregLoring/good-vibes/README.md

 - help you write a test for a "Brave and True" exercise
 - introduce you to some fun libraries, like `plumatic/schema` and `metosin/compojure-api`

+Aside: [Gorilla-REPL](http://gorilla-repl.org/) is an alternative "in the notebook style."
+There is no discussion of it here.

 ## Minimal Environment Setup

 ### Use [SDKMAN!](https://sdkman.io/) for java and leiningen.